-There are a few significant data points in this year's study that are worth noting:
+There are a few significant data points in this year's study worth noting:

-- While the top reasons to start a crowdsourced innovation program remain consistent with last year's report creating a culture of innovation (90 percent) and increasing employee engagement (78 percent) companies have shifted their priorities regarding the types of business objectives they are pursuing in 2019 with a 25 percent increase in the area of reducing costs and waste/inefficiencies and a 20 percent increase in improving existing innovation processes. - Innovation remains the most often cited department to sponsor a challenge or campaign (60 percent), but other departments are becoming more and more frequent sponsors:

-• Operations: 56 percent

-R&D: 34 percentIT: 32 percent

-- We also found that 34 percent of winning ideas those selected for implementation come from outside of the sponsoring business unit, slightly up from 31 percent last year.
-Even more important is that they are still achieving this type of scale across their company with 78 percent reporting that they utilize fewer than two full-time equivalents (FTEs) to support their enterprise programs. - Customers shared some measurable benefits both hard and soft from their crowdsourced innovation program: - Cost savings of \$300,000 in the first year - Launched an entirely new line of business - Improved cash flow - Increased eNPS scores - Improved diversity, equity, and inclusion in idea development towards driving measurable business impact.
+- While the top reasons to start a crowdsourced innovation program remain consistent with last year's report creating a culture of innovation (90%) and increasing employee engagement (78%) companies have shifted their priorities regarding the types of business objectives they are pursuing in 2019 with a 25% increase in the area of reducing costs and waste/inefficiencies and a 20% increase in improving existing innovation processes. - Innovation remains the most often-cited department to sponsor a challenge or campaign (60%), but other departments are becoming more and more frequent sponsors: - Operations: 56% - R&D: 34% - IT: 32% - We also found that 34% of winning ideas those selected for implementation come from outside of sponsoring business unit, slightly up from 31% last year.
+Even more important is that they are still achieving this type of scale across their company with 78% reporting that they utilize fewer than two FTEs to support their enterprise programs. - Customers shared some measurable benefits both hard and soft from their crowdsourced innovation program: - Cost savings of \$300,000 in the first year - Launched an entirely new line of business - Improved cash flow - Increased eNPS scores - Improved diversity, equity, and inclusion in idea development